aws-samples/aws-cloudformation-template-scanning-with-cloud-conformity/README.md

 ## Development

 This repository is provided as a working base for you to use within your own projects.
-If you have enchancements or bug fixes that will benefit future users of this code, please do raise an issue, or preferably a pull request.
+If you have enhancements or bug fixes that will benefit future users of this code, please do raise an issue, or preferably a pull request.

 ### Tests